Last Updated on February 13, 2026 by Suzy McCullough

 Activity Village

-Online printables – They have FREE packs available to download such as packs for Easter and colouring packs for older kids and they plan on adding more
+Online printables – They have FREE packs available to download, such as packs for Easter and colouring packs for older kids.

 DuoLingo

-Online or App – You can spend just a few minutes a day learning 30+ languages online with bite-size lessons.
+Online or App – You can spend just a few minutes a day learning 30+ languages online with bite-sized lessons.
 We are working our way through the French course.
-My son is 6 and without my understanding of French, I think he would struggle.
-But together we are working our way through it and he’s already learnt a lot.
+My son is 6, and without my understanding of French, I think he would struggle.
+But together we are working our way through it, and he’s already learnt a lot.

 Top Marks Maths